Table of Contents

 It has been quite a while since the last update, and of course a bunch has happened.

 I have created a package for generating a fingerprint in React.
-As far as I've tested it is unique, has the same result for incognito mode and so on.
+As far as I've tested the fingerprints are unique, have the same result for incognito mode and so on.
 Usage is very simple and if you are interested, check out the docs.

 It is made in Typescript so if you are using Typescript (you should if you aren't) then types are already built in.
 No reason to install a seperate